 Three years ago in the fall, I felt like it was time to start writing a blog.
 My reasons for doing so are deeply meaningful to me, so I'm taking a risk to share them publicly.

 As much as I like writing, I'm not an expert.
 There's a lot of editing that goes on behind the scenes, whether I'm asking Norm to look for holes in my logic, or asking some of my writer friends to proof a post.
-I still owe my friend S cookies for helping me edit something recently.
-I need to take a critical writing class, a photography class, and a computer class, too.
+I still owe my friend S cookies because she's an excellent editor, and I needed help with something recently and I'm pretty sure I offered baked goods in exchange.
+I need to take a critical writing class, a photography class, and a computer class.
 I'm not making any money here.
-All I'm doing is tossing my stuff out to the internet, and hoping that my story helps somebody.
-Whether or not you are my biological sister, it doesn't matter.
-Some of my closest friends are so dear to me that I count them as sisters.
+All I'm doing is tossing my stuff out to the internet, and hoping that my story is helpful or useful or at least entertaining.
+I have two biological sisters, four sisters-in-law, and a whole bunch of sisters from Relief Society at my church.
+There are wonderful friends from BSF on Thursdays.
+I have neighbors that I can't live without.
+Y'all know who you are.
+What I'm saying is this: I have dozens and dozens of sisters.
 I'm not sure how far these words will reach, but if you're somebody I haven't met yet, I'm hoping this is worth the effort, and worth forfeiting a measure of privacy.

 So why did I start writing?
 Three years ago during my church's annual Women's meeting, one of my favorite mentors gave a speech called Turn On Your Light.
 I don't know Sharon Eubank personally, but I've admired her for many years.
 I love this lady.
 During her remarks that night, I felt a nudge, maybe a heavenly nudge, that it was time to start writing my story and sharing it in a blog.
 I still remember where I was sitting, surrounded by my girlfriends at the church, sitting on benches watching the broadcast.
 I still remember feeling very clearly that this was a necessary step.
 It was a powerful moment, or I wouldn't have acted on it.
 My good friend J has been keeping a blog for years.
 I modeled mine after hers.